PWeb/dokuwiki-plugin-gitlog/readme.md

-# Git repository log viewer plugin for Dokuwiki
+# Git repository log viewer for Dokuwiki

 This dokuwiki plugin displays your last commits for a given repository and the changed files.